AghaHasan/Environics/README.md

 #Technologies used
-1) React for front end with material UI.
+1) React with TypeScript and material UI for front end.
 2) .Net core for backend.

 #Steps to run the application: